kinestetika/MetaErg/README.md

 * annotates membrane amd translocated proteins using [TMHMM and SignalP](https://services.healthtech.dtu.dk/software.php).
 * assigns genes to a built-in set of functions using [HMMER](http://hmmer.org) and HMM profiles from [MetaScan](https://github.com/gcremers/metascan), [HydDB](https://services.birc.au.dk/hyddb/) and [CANT-HYD](https://github.com/dgittins/CANT-HYD-HydrocarbonBiodegradation).
 * presents annotations in [datatables/jQuery](https://www.datatables.net/)-based intuititve, searchable, colorful HTML that can be explored in a web browser and copy/pasted into excel.
-* saves annotations in apache feather format for effective exploration, statistics and visualization with Jupyter or R.
+* saves annotations as a fasta-amino-acid file, a genbank file and in [Apache Feather format](https://arrow.apache.org/docs/python/feather.html) for effective exploration, statistics and visualization with python or R.
 * enables the user to add custom HMMs and expand the set of functional genes as needed.

 ## Usage: